arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 For this example, the command `docker ps -a` will show the `CONTAINER ID` of the `hello-world` container designated as: `c44ba77b65cb`.
 If you encounter an error stating that the container cannot be removed, it may mean that the container has an actively ongoing operation which can be checked with `STATUS` message.

 Granted that this is the case, you will need to stop the container and verify with `STATUS` message that it has exited successfully.
-To do this, following command is used:
+To do this, the following command is used:

 ```
 docker stop <CONTAINER ID>